peacock0803sz/pycon-us-2022-slides/pyconus2022.md

 ## Motivation

 - Type checker tools use a technique called type narrowing to determine the type of information.
-- In this example, the `if` statement and `is None` are used to automatically narrow down the type.

 ```py {3,4|5}
 def func(val: Optional[str]):